codelation/codelation_assets/README.md

 **button($background-color: color($grey, 100), $color: color($grey, 800), $active-background-color: $accent-color, $active-color: text-color($accent-color))**

-By default, this will create a plain grey button.
+By default, `@include button` will create a plain grey button.
 It is close to the default button in some browsers, but will actually be rendered the same across all browsers.
 Useful for applications that need to be obvious about a button looking like a button.